Michael Alley, Penn State

 Analysis

-This report...
+Opening sentence with subject-noun phrase: This report...
 The team...
 Proposed concepts,,, Discovery Space staff feedback...
-The next steps: All five sentences begin with a subject-noun phrase.
+The next steps.
+All five sentences begin with a subject-noun phrase.
 Beginning each sentence the same way leads to tiresome rhythms.

-...the creation of a children's science exhibit: The choice of the word "creation" is imprecise.
+n: ...the creation of a children's science exhibit.
+The choice of the word "creation" is imprecise.
 Rather than "creation of," more precise wording would have been "design concepts for ...."
 The reason for this change is that the report presented only design sketches of exhibits and not the actual exhibit.

-...aiming...prioritizing...ensuring...meeting: Three of the five sentences end with a participle phrase.
+Ending sentences with participial phrases: ...aiming... prioritizing...ensuring...meeting: Three of the five sentences end with a participle phrase.
 Moreover, the last sentence ends with two stacked participle phrases.
-Although this stylistic choice is not a weakness, it is a distinct sign.
+Although such a high percentage of sentences ending this way is not a weakness, it is a distinct sign.

-The next steps involve developing prototypes...: The phrase "developing prototypes" is imprecise because in the design process of this report, the next steps were to generate refined concepts and then select one for prototyping.
+Imprecision: The next steps involve developing prototypes.
+The phrase "developing prototypes" is imprecise because in the design process of this report, the next steps were to generate refined concepts and then select one for prototyping.
 Prototyping then was the third phase (not the second phase) of the project.

 References